MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-3-luis.md

 Be prepared to Train LUIS several times, which is covered in **Step 12**.
 You will get better results the more times LUIS has been trained.

 ## Prerequisites

 For the most up-to-date prerequisites for developing with mixed reality, including with the Microsoft HoloLens and immersive headsets, visit the [Install the tools](https://docs.microsoft.com/en-us/windows/mixed-reality/install-the-tools) article.

 > [!NOTE]
 > This tutorial is designed for developers who have basic experience with Unity and C#.
-Please also be aware that the prerequisites, and written instructions, within this document represent what has been tested and verified with all things mentioned within this document.
+Please also be aware that the prerequisites, and written instructions, within this document represent what has been tested and verified at the time of writing.
 You are free to use the latest tools, as mentioned within the *Install the tools* article, though it should not be assumed that the documents information will continue to be valid, should you use a different version of any of the below prerequisites.

 The following hardware and software is required:

 -	Windows 10 Fall Creators Update, **Developer Mode enabled**
 -	Windows 10 SDK (latest version)
 - [Unity 2017.4.1f1](https://unity3d.com/unity/qa/lts-releases?version=2017.4)